Killercodes/Bash-On/ShellScripting101.md

 ...
 [ToDo] someting more here

 ## How can i define variable
-Variables can be defiend without a keyword, atlhough it must start from letters and are case sensetive as follows Do make sure that there should be no spaces between the variable and the value
+Variables can be defined without a keyword, atlhough it must start from letters and are case sensetive as follows Do make sure that there should be no spaces between the variable and the value
 ``` bash
 #!/bin/bash